Marc Benioff: Awards and recognition

 In 2003, President George W. Bush appointed Benioff co-chair of the President's Information Technology Advisory Committee.
 In 2009, Benioff was named a Young Global Leader by the World Economic Forum, and is a member of its board of trustees.
 In 2012, he was named one of the "Best CEOs in the World" by Barrons and received The Economists Innovation Award.
 In 2014, Fortune readers voted him "Businessperson of the Year."
 In 2016, Fortune named him one of the "World's 50 Greatest Leaders."
 In 2019, he was recognized as one of the 10 Best-Performing CEOs by Harvard Business Review, and was elected to be a member of the National Academy of Engineering.

-Benioff was named CNN Business CEO of 2020, and was Chief Executive's CEO of the Year in 2022.
+Benioff was named CNN Business CEO of 2020, and alongside his wife, received the George H.W.
+Bush Points of Light award.
+He was also named Chief Executive's CEO of the Year in 2022.

 He was appointed a Knight of the Legion of Honour by the French government in 2022.
-He was also named to The Chronicles of Philanthropy’s Top 50 list for the 10th time in 2024.
+In 2026, he was named to The Chronicles of Philanthropy’s Top 50 list for the 11th time, and was awarded Yale School of Management's Legend in Leadership award.